 Miniaturized classics.
 While still not small enough to fit in a day pack, it makes for the perfect city-living, can-only-grill-in-the-park grill.
 It’s got Weber’s charcoal-standard ash catch at the base and airflow dampers on the lid (there aren’t any on the base, sadly).
 The main difference between the standard and more premium models is a home for the lid; the premium model (about $10 more expensive) has a hinge that holds the lid when not in use.
 Its 14-inch grill space is enough to fit about five burgers.

 The Jumbo Joe is just a larger Smokey Joe.
-It adds another four inches of grill space, which means eight burgers instead of five.
+It adds another four inches of grill space for a total cooking area of 18 inches, which means eight burgers instead of five.

-The Q-Series comes in propane, electric and natural gas options at a variety of BTU levels.
+Most of the Q-Series models use propane for fuel, but electric and natural gas options at a variety of BTU levels also exist.
 Its body is rust-proof cast aluminum and its grates are enameled cast iron.
 There are a few models under the Q line, but prices generally only climb with higher power levels and for options that come with fold-out side tables.
 It also comes in way more colors than most Weber grills.